membrane/api-gateway/cli/examples/router/validation/soap-Proxy/README.txt

 SOAP Message Validation

+To run this example execute the following steps

+PREREQUISITES:

-To run this example you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.
+- Install Curl from http://curl.haxx.se/download.html , if you have not done so already.
 Let us assume it is in your PATH.

-As the URL of a WSDL is specified in proxies.xml , the ESB retrieves all corresponding schemas and tries to validate the message body using them.
+As the URL of a WSDL is specified in proxies.xml, the ESB retrieves all corresponding schemas and tries to validate the message body using them.

 As a SOAP-Proxy is a specialized version of the ServiceProxy, a SOAP-Proxy has a certain advantage if it is used for a SOAP Service.
 A SOAP-Proxy needs the WSDL's URL just once.
 Adding a Validator then needs less code, as you can see in the example below: